erinbugbee/personal-website-update/content/home/experience.md

     location: 'Providence, RI'
     date_start: '2019-01-22'
     date_end: '2020-05-24'
-    description: |2-
+    description: 'PI: Matthew Nassar.
-    PI: Matthew Nassar
 Used reinforcement learning models to understand how place field remapping might be used to improve learning in dynamic environments through simulations of the multi-armed bandit task.'

   - title: 'Sales Analytics & Insights Intern'
     company: 'The Walt Disney Company'